rooshmintted/SnapMenu/README.md

-# Menu Crimes - AI-Powered Menu Intelligence & Social Food Discovery 🍽️🤖
+# Ask Mr Menu - AI-Powered Menu Intelligence & Social Food Discovery 🍽️🤖

 **Building the worlds knowledge graph for menus one photo at a time**